 Adrienn took two years researching Beatrice’s life at some of the best archival collections in the United States: the Library of Congress’ Manuscripts Division, which houses the correspondence between Beatrice and her lifelong best friend, Elizabeth Reynolds Hapgood (a formidable woman in her own regard); the Smithsonian’s Archives of American Art, located in Washington, D.C., which holds the complete personal papers of Beatrice Wood (now completely digitized); and the Beinecke Rare Book and Manuscript Library, which has over 20 years of correspondence between Beatrice and her longtime friend and sometime lover, R.P.
 Singh.

 These rare insights into Beatrice’s daily life and musings provide the epistolary underpinnings of a significant novel about the foundation of Beatrice’s life as an artist.
 Adrienn began writing in January of 2014 and completed the first full draft of her manuscript for Learning to Breathe in June of 2016.
-She enrolled in an MFA program in the Fall of 2015 and has been working with her teachers and comrades at Fairleigh Dickinson University’s MFA in Creative Writing program to workshop the writing.
+She enrolled in an MFA program in the Fall of 2015 and graduated with her degree from Fairleigh Dickinson University’s MFA in Creative Writing program in May 2018.